What Happens To Bad People; Why Do We Meet Them: A Chinese Metaphysics Perspective

 I don’t wish to get overly philosophical for this post, so I’ll just put things down in very layman’s terms so that everyone can relate to them.

-Before we move on, one thing I wish to point out is that you will notice that more and more of my blog posts will feel like they are interlinked with each other and that’s because they are.
-This blog you’re at is the philosophical blog and not my case studies/technical blog which I’ve separated, but what I’m saying is that the underlying philosophy in my posts will always be the same.
+Before we move on, I wish to point out that you will notice that more and more of my blog posts will feel like they are interlinked with each other, and that’s because they are.
+This blog you’re at is the philosophical blog and not my case studies/technical blog, which I’ve separated, but what I’m saying is that the underlying philosophy in my posts will always be the same.

 Boring?
 Perhaps.
 But if you find it boring, then make sure you’re the type that doesn’t complicate your life unnecessarily.